eleda77/eleda77.github.io/docs/vocab_list.md

 **anoxy** - greatly deficient in oxygen

+**aphelion** - the point in an object's orbit where it is furthest from the sun

 **apothegm** - a concise saying or maxim; an aphorism

 **aptronym** - a person's name that is regarded as amusingly appropriate to their occupation (ie last name Sleeper)